Mikejo5000/vsts-docs-pr/docs/report/analytics/using-odata-aggregations-with-power-bi-desktop.md

 However, Power Query is extremely flexible and as such has an easy mechanism for allowing this content to be used.
 This article walks you through this process.

-In order to use Aggregation Extensions with Power BI Desktop, you must create the URL by hand which requires knowledge of [OData](wit-analytics.md) and the
+In order to use Aggregation Extensions with Power BI Desktop, you must create the URL by hand which requires knowledge of [OData on Analytics Service](../extend-analytics/index.md) and the
-[Aggreation Extensions](aggregated-data-analytics.md) specifically.
+[Aggregation Extensions](../extend-analytics/aggregated-data-analytics.md) specifically.
 Please review these two topics before continuing.

 For the purposes of this walkthrough, we'll create a simple aggregation query which returns the count of work items by Work Item Type and State.
 The URL for this query is shown below.